AdrianKhalatbari/Image-Based-Coin-Measurement-System/README.txt

 Install dependencies:
 `pip install -r requirements.txt`
 Run:
-`python CoinImageProcessingPipeline.py`.
+`python main.py`.
-The script will automatically process all images and save results to the output/ directory.
+The script will automatically process all images and give the coins classification as output.

 Notes:
 The use of Python instead of MATLAB was discussed and approved